11 Tips on How to Negotiate Salary Over the Phone and Email in 2023

 How should I respond when someone asks what my salary Expectations are?

-Always look to avoid giving them a specific salary number altogether unless you are hard set on it.
+Always avoid giving them a specific salary number unless you are hard-set on it.

 Sample Response: “I don’t have a specific number in mind for a desired salary.
 While compensation is important, I’m mainly looking to advance my career and take on more responsibility.
 Is there a salary range you were targeting?”